-In this story, you’ll learn about this expanding technology and how you can use it to your benefit.
+Learn about this expanding technology and how you can use it to your benefit.

 What Is Fintech?

 Fintech is short for financial technology.
 It’s an umbrella term describing several different companies, products, and services.
 If you’ve ever deposited a check using a mobile device or transferred money using an app, you’ve used fintech.
 But its uses can be more complex and substantive than that.
-These days, you can obtain a personal loan or settle an insurance claim completely on your mobile device.
+These days, you can obtain a personal loan or settle an insurance claim entirely on your mobile device.

 The mission of fintech is to provide access to financial services at a fraction of the cost and time required by brick-and-mortar counterparts.